 Other settings.
 While our main example considers a local misspecification setting with a single restricted estimator, the proposed approach applies more generally to other adaptation problems involving an unknown regularity parameter.
-Section 5.4 considers an application with two restricted estimators, while Appendix B.1 considers a general setting with multiple restricted estimates.
+Appendix A.1 provides results for a general setting with multiple restricted estimates and Online Appendix E studies an application involving two restricted estimators.